NuriAmari/website/README.md

 ### ASCII-GIF

 The new site's homepage features an animation of a spinning globe created using the characters 0,1,_ and occasionally components of my name.
-The effect is created by breaking an gif into individual frames and converting the image into ASCII characters on the fly.
+The effect is created by breaking a gif into individual frames and converting the image into ASCII characters on the fly.
 To achieve this I have built upon, yet leaned heavily on the library [Lettercrap](https://github.com/nate-parrott/lettercrap) by Nate Parrott.

 [![globe.gif](https://i.postimg.cc/5NnVD6Xk/globe.gif)](https://postimg.cc/ZCB2dYFr)